Frequently Asked Questions

 It’s estimated that 50%-75% of people experience pelvic floor issues, often without realizing that pelvic floor therapy is an option.
 Pelvic floor therapy can help if you’re dealing with pelvic pain, urinary or bowel issues, or sexual dysfunction.
 These concerns can affect individuals of all genders and may be linked to a wide range of conditions.

 Give us a call today, and we’ll help you determine if pelvic floor therapy is right for you!
-You can also check out a list of all of the diagnoses pelvic floor therapy can treat. → Link to list.
+You can also check out a list of all of the diagnoses pelvic floor therapy can treat here.

 Comfortable clothes are best, something you can easily move in!
 Your evaluation will include some assessments of your movement and we want you to be comfortable.